mosip/documentation/docs/Steps-to-Install-and-Configure-HDFS.md

 	kdestroy -A
 	```

-## Create and Deploy the Kerberos Principals and Keytab Files
+## Create and Deploy the Kerberos Principals and Keytab files
 For more information, check here: [**link**](https://cloudera.com/documentation/enterprise/5-16-x/topics/cdh_sg_kerberos_prin_keytab_deploy.html)

 If you have root access to the KDC machine, use kadmin.local, else use kadmin.